Seamonsters-2605/Seamonsters-2605.github.io/docs/robot-sim/index.md

 ## Installation instructions
 - Open Command Prompt, type `python -m pip install pygame`.
 - Clone with Git or download [SeamonstersTemplate](https://github.com/seamonsters-2605/SeamonstersTemplate)
-- Create your `robot.py` file in the SeamonstersTemplate folder.
+- Open SeamonstersTemplate in Visual Studio Code and create your `robot.py` file inside.
+Write some robot code.
 - At the bottom of your `robot.py`, make sure you have these 2 lines:

     ```